-- Better win-loss record of all games played in their revised final group standings. - Higher game points difference of all games in their revised final group standings. - Higher number of the game points scored in all games in their revised final group standings. - If these criteria still cannot decide, a draw shall decide on the final classification.
+- D.5.1 In a tournament where game results in a group are carried over from one phase to another, but a team is withdrawn from the tournament or forfeits for a second time a game for any reason, then the results of all games played by the withdrawn or forfeiting team shall be nullified from all relevant phases.
+The following criteria shall then apply: - Better win-loss record of all games played in their revised final group standings. - Higher game points difference of all games in their revised final group standings. - Higher number of the game points scored in all games in their revised final group standings. - If these criteria still cannot decide, the FIBA ranking shall decide on the final classification.